It’s the million dollar question if you have difficulty with your sexual stamina: what’s the easiest and best way to improve it?

 My personal opinion is that trying to fix a problem is better than constantly fighting the symptoms.

-To use an analogy – if you had bad headaches every day, you wouldn’t just take pain killers every day and forget about it; you’d try to work out what’s causing the headaches and stop them from happening.
+To use an analogy – if you had bad headaches every day, you wouldn’t just take pain killers every day and forget about it; you’d want to stop them from happening in the first place.

 In a similar way, delay products can work well as a short-term solution.
 But they are unlikely to cure you, so you’ll always be dependent on them unless you learn to control your arousal levels.